-A report to the National Practitioner Data Bank can be career-ending, but what can licensed healthcare professionals do when facing unfair reports?
-There are options available during each of the three stages — before discipline, before the report is sent to the NPDB, and after the report — but the earlier you act, the better.
+A report to the National Practitioner Data Bank can be career-ending.
+What can licensed healthcare professionals do if they face an unfair report?
+You have legal options at each stage of the process: before discipline is finalized, before a report is sent to the NPDB, and after a report is sent to the NPDB.
+But the earlier you act, the better.

 This article by

-TELG principal Tom Harrington and TELG associate Madeline Cook was published by The Employment Law Group, P.C. on May 10, 2022.
+TELG principal Tom Harrington and former associate Madeline Cook was published by The Employment Law Group, P.C. on May 10, 2022.

 How to Avoid or Dispute an Unfair NPDB Report